-Sergeant Rutledge is a 1960 western film from Warner Brothers and the director John Ford which featured African American athlete turned actor Woodrow Wilson “Woody” Strode in his major film role and the first of four films he did with Ford.
-Sergeant Rutledge was significant both because Strode was one of the earliest black actors to play a leading role alongside white actors, and because it was one of the first movies to depict the then little-known Buffalo Soldiers who comprised approximately 10% of the U.S. Army in the West between 1866 and 1900.
+Sergeant Rutledge is a 1960 western film from Warner Brothers and the director John Ford.
+It featured African American athlete turned actor Woodrow Wilson “Woody” Strode in his major film role and the first of four films he did with Ford.
+Sergeant Rutledge was significant both because Strode was one of the earliest Black actors to play a leading role alongside white actors, and because it was one of the first movies to depict the then little-known Buffalo Soldiers who comprised approximately 10% of the U.S. Army in the West between 1866 and 1900.

 The film’s plot is simple.
 The time is circa 1880s.
-Major Custus Dabney, the post commander is killed along with his teenage daughter, Lucy who is raped and strangled to death.
-Sergeant Braxton Rutledge, as portrayed by Strode, is a former slave who is now a Buffalo Soldier.
+Major Custus Dabney, the post commander, is killed along with his teenage daughter Lucy, who is raped and strangled to death.
+Sgt.
+Braxton Rutledge, portrayed by Strode, is a former slave who is now a Buffalo Soldier.
 He is accused of both murders and court-martialed.
 In a series of flashbacks from the trial, the audience is introduced to Rutledge and the other main characters in the film.
-Although circumstantial evidence points to Rutledge’s guilt, eventually the truth comes out that the post’s merchant, Chandler Hubble (played by Fred Libby) is responsible for both murders.
+Although circumstantial evidence points to Rutledge’s guilt, eventually the truth comes out that the post’s merchant, Chandler Hubble (played by Fred Libby), is responsible for both murders.

 Only in the 1980s did historians begin to interrogate and challenge this narrative.
-Of course, black soldiers did not exist in the popular imagination of the West before then.
+Of course, Black soldiers did not exist in the popular imagination of the West before then.
 Thus, any depiction of them on film in 1960 as cavalrymen was unusual.
 Unfortunately, the depiction of marauding Indian savages carried over into Sergeant Rutledge as well.
-As the African American comedian, writer, and actor Richard Pryor, prophetically cautioned in the 1980s, Blacks bragging about having helped whites kill off the Native Americans was yet another reason for people to hate us.
-The real story of black soldiers and Native American is far more complicated and nuanced but none of that emerged in Sergeant Rutledge.
+As the African American comedian, writer, and actor Richard Pryor prophetically cautioned in the 1980s, Blacks bragging about having helped whites kill off the Native Americans was yet another reason for people to hate us.
+The real story of Black soldiers and Native Americans is far more complicated and nuanced, but none of that emerged in Sergeant Rutledge.

 Sergeant Rutledge was released nearly four decades before Buffalo Soldier (1997) appeared as a television film starring Danny Glover.
-In this film, Native Americans are presented more sympathetically but the emphasis, as in Sergeant Rutledge remains on heroic black cavalrymen fighting Indians who in this instance are Apaches.
-While a number of historical works had emerged to portray the buffalo soldiers more accurately, Hollywood continued its mostly stereotyped depictions, only occasionally giving a nod their actual lives and experiences.
-Consequently, television was as patronizing toward buffalo soldiers on the small screen as movies were on the big screen.
-Buffalo Soldiers on TV emerged periodically in such popular westerns as Rawhide in 1961 and High Chaparral in 1968 but those early depictions also rested on stereotypes.
+In this film, Native Americans are presented more sympathetically but the emphasis, as in Sergeant Rutledge, remains on heroic Black cavalrymen fighting Indians who in this case are Apaches.
+While a number of historical works had emerged to portray the Buffalo Soldiers more accurately, Hollywood continued its mostly stereotyped depictions, only occasionally giving a nod to their actual lives and experiences.
+Consequently, television was as patronizing toward Buffalo Soldiers on the small screen as movies were on the big screen.
+Buffalo Soldiers on TV emerged periodically in such popular westerns as Rawhide in 1961 and High Chaparral in 1968, but those early depictions also rested on stereotypes.

 One can only speculate as to whether Ford intended to be progressive or reactionary in his depictions of other characters in the Sergeant Rutledge film.
-He cast then leading white actor Jeffrey Hunter as Captain Tom Cantrell a white savior who at first believe Rutledge was guilty but who eventually successfully defended him during the Sergeant’s court-martial which was the backdrop of the film.
+He cast then leading white actor Jeffrey Hunter as Capt.
+Tom Cantrell, a white savior who at first believed Rutledge was guilty but who eventually successfully defended him during the sergeant’s court-martial, which was the backdrop of the film.

 Hollywood executives did not want Woody Strode for the role of Braxton Rutledge.
-They had in mind the handsome, Bahamian-born African American actor Sidney Poitier who by 1960 had already built his own screen image as a non-threatening black man in such dramatic films as No Way Out (1950) where he played a physician who endured name-calling and spit in the face, or Edge of the City (1957) where he was killed by a bigot who called him an ape.
-In another 1957 film, Band of Angels, he was through most of the film, Rau-Ru, the educated but loyal slave of Clark Gable’s character, Hamish Bond.
-And in 1959 he was the acquiescent Reverend Msimangu in the apartheid-themed Cry the Beloved Country.
-Ford however knew what the executives did not: that audiences would not believe an actor of Poitier’s screen persona could rape and murder a white woman.
+They had in mind the handsome, Bahamian-born African American actor Sidney Poitier, who by 1960 had already built his own screen image as a non-threatening Black man in such dramatic films as No Way Out (1950) where he played a physician who endured name-calling and spit in the face, or Edge of the City (1957), where he was killed by a bigot who called him an ape.
+In another 1957 film, Band of Angels, he was through most of the film Rau-Ru, the educated but loyal slave of Clark Gable’s character, Hamish Bond.
+And in 1959 he was the acquiescent Rev. Msimangu in the apartheid-themed Cry the Beloved Country.
+Ford, however, knew what the executives did not: that audiences would not believe an actor of Poitier’s screen persona could rape and murder a white woman.
 Ford’s instincts were correct.
 He insisted the larger, more physical Strode would be a better fit in the role.
 To director Ford, the physical attributes and the persona of Strode fit his and the general white society’s constructed stereotype of Black/African American men.

-Woodrow Wilson Strode was six feet, four inches tall and of African American and Native American heritage.
-As an ex-UCLA athlete who played in the National Football League for the Los Angeles Rams from 1946 to 1948, before turning actor in the early 1950s, he seemed to follow the career path of college athlete, singer, actor, and activist Paul Robeson.
-Strode, however was not political.
+Woodrow Wilson Strode was 6-foot-4 and of African American and Native American heritage.
+As an ex-UCLA athlete who played in the National Football League for the Los Angeles Rams from 1946 to 1948 before turning actor in the early 1950s, he seemed to follow the career path of college athlete, singer, actor, and activist Paul Robeson.
+Strode, however, was not political.
 He was far more symbolic of stoic Black male masculinity and rarely spoke out on social or political issues.
 Former professional athletes such as Fred Williamson and Carl Weathers took similar routes in the 1970s era of the Blaxploitation movies.

-Strode, perhaps in spite of himself, inadvertently established a noble Black presence on the screen with his portrayal in the film, Sergeant Rutledge.
-He became a magnificent symbol for the then emerging Civil Rights Movement and the later ideology of Black Power.
-There is no evidence that Strode set out to represent the ideals of Paul Robeson or professional boxer Mohammad Ali, or to be positive Black role-model.
+Strode, perhaps in spite of himself, inadvertently established a noble Black presence on the screen with his portrayal in Sergeant Rutledge.
+He became a magnificent symbol for the then emerging civil rights movement and the later ideology of Black Power.
+There is no evidence that Strode set out to represent the ideals of Paul Robeson or professional boxer Muhammad Ali, or to be positive Black role model.
 This was not the style of Strode.
 Yet his image and persona produced positive statements about the Black/African experience.
-These came less from Sergeant Rutledge than his on-screen explosion of Black defiance as the gladiator slave, Draba, in Spartacus (1960), set in the Roman Republic during the time of 111-71 BCE.
-The riveting scene of Draba leaping from the arena and hell-bent on killing the Roman Emperor ignited Black audiences.
+These came less from Sergeant Rutledge than his on-screen explosion of Black defiance as the gladiator slave Draba in Spartacus (1960), set in the Roman Republic during the time of 111-71 BCE.
+The riveting scene of Draba leaping from the arena and hell-bent on killing the Roman emperor ignited Black audiences.
 Strode was nominated for the Golden Globe Award for that portrayal.
-Strode, whether intentional or not, symbolized the soul of the 1950-1960s Civil Rights Movement.
+Strode, whether intentional or not, symbolized the soul of the 1950-1960s civil rights movement.
 His physicality and demeanor came to represent Black Power.
-This can be witnessed later in the decade of the 1960s as he played Stony, the gunslinger assassin, featured in the iconic opening scene at the train station in Once Upon a Time in the West (1968).
+This can be witnessed later in the 1960s as he played Stony, the gunslinger assassin, featured in the iconic opening scene at the train station in Once Upon a Time in the West (1968).